geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 I might have.
 Yeah, this looks pretty good.
 This is pretty minimal.

 ##### **Chrism** [[00:56:19](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3379)]
 What's this supposed to be?
 Not CP-E. Not API?
 Not ECU.
-STORMFUL-ство?
+STORMFUL-?
 Well, we're fine.

 ##### **Geohot** [[00:56:38](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3398)]
 I'm fine.
 Where's levant gıyoruz?

 ##### **Qazalin** [[00:56:39](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3399)]
-fixes for cDNA DSL is in the same branch as my failing test.
+fixes for CDNA DSL is in the same branch as my failing test.
 It's by Claude, but I reviewed it a lot.
 I think it's correct.
 Like it's some sort of like bit field issue with FP4 that you don't have four.
 You don't have seven SGPRs.
 You have four SGPRs or whatever.

 ##### **Chrism** [[00:57:04](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3424)]
 I don't know if it's smaller.